-We have gathered a list of more than 300 common compound words for kids.
+We’ve created a list of more than 300 common compound words for kids.
 A printable version of this list is in our free download below.

 Compound Words for Advanced Readers

-The compound words shared so far in this blog are called closed compound words, two words joined together to form a single new word.
+The compound words shared so far in this blog are called closed compound words; two words joined together to form a single new word.
 Two other types of compound words are open and hyphenated.

 Readers recognize open compound words as two separate words that team up to have one joint meaning.
-For example, “peanut butter” is two separate words that team together to form one meaning.
+For example, “peanut butter” is made of two separate words that team together to form one meaning.
 Here are some other examples.

 When to Hyphenate Compound Words